gavsto/AutomateAPI/Docs/Connect-AutomateAPI.md

 ## OUTPUTS

-### Three strings into global variables, $CWAUri containing the server address, $CWACredentials containing the bearer token and $CWACredentialsExpirationDate containing the date the credentials expire
+### Three strings into Script variables, $CWAServer containing the server address, $CWACredentials containing the bearer token and $CWACredentialsExpirationDate containing the date the credentials expire
 ## NOTES
 Version:        1.1
 Author:         Gavin Stone